-The R22 was once standard in air conditioning and heat pump systems, but the U.S. EPA is all set to phase out the use of this ozone-depleting refrigerant.
-R22 will become illegal to manufacture or import in the U.S. from 1st January 2020, with new air conditioners using more environment-friendly alternatives.
-Buying new green air conditioning technology today prepares you for the phase out, while this technology runs more efficiently.
+R22 was once standard in air conditioning and heat pump systems, but the U.S. EPA is all set to phase out the use of this ozone-depleting refrigerant.
+New AC systems are using more environment-friendly alternatives.
+Buying new green AC technology today prepares you for the phase out, keeping you ahead of the curve.

-For the ultimate in heating and cooling zones, consider a Variable Refrigerant Flow (VRF) system.
-This green HVAC technology uses multiple small air handlers that can be individually controlled but are all part of a single system.
-The main system’s VRF detects each zone’s requirements and controls the amount of refrigerant flowing to each air handler.
+If you haven’t heard of Variable Refrigerant Flow (VRF) system, it’s definitely something worth your attention.
+This green HVAC technology uses multiple small air handlers in one system, that can be individually controlled.
 VRF can deliver heating and cooling simultaneously.
 The unit provides the perfect amount of cooling for the current conditions in smaller zones, while capturing heat from the cooling process and redirecting to areas that may need it.

-As is evident from the name, it is an ice-powered air conditioner that not only cools the air, but reduces energy consumption too.
-The concept is simple – the unit freezes a large amount of water at night and turns it into ice.
-During the hottest part of the day, this AC uses the ice instead of a compressor, to cool the unit’s refrigerant.
-Energy consumption is reduced, and when the ice melts, regular AC system kicks in while the water is re-circulated to be frozen overnight and reused the next day.
+Probably the most simplistic concept, an AC unit that cools from ice also uses very little energy.
+The unit freezes a large amount of water at night and turns it into ice.
+During the hottest part of the day, this AC doesn’t use a compressor, but ice to cool the refrigerant.
+When the ice melts, the regular AC system kicks in while the water is re-circulated and the process begins again for the next day.

 Put the environment first and save on your bills at the same time.
 A sophisticated Green HVAC system is the way to go!